ApplySci/aim/README.md

 And they'll get tailored notifications if that information changes.

 A tournament admin will be able to do everything through a web interface.
-I envisage them needing 3 or 4 tabs in a browser:
+I envisage them using 3 browser tabs:

-- an admin interface
+- the admin interface
-- the google scoring sheet
+- the google scoring sheet; and
-- the live web page, (IN PROGRESS); and
+- the live web page; and
-- maybe a staging page that can be pushed live once the admin is happy. (not started)

 ## Programming platforms, frameworks & languages used

 The client-side written in Dart with the **Flutter** framework.
-It's being developed and tested initially for **android**, in Android Studio.
+It's developed and tested initially for **android**, in Android Studio.
 The intention is that it will work on **iPhone** too (not started yet), which is why I chose Flutter, because it works across platforms.
 But there's still some platform-specific configuration to do.

-The server-side (mostly done) is written in **Python**, with the **Flask** framework.
+The server-side is written in **Python**, with the **Flask** framework.
 I'm running it on the server with **wsgi**.
-Note that the oauth2 authentication won't work on localhost: you need a google project that knows about the domain that the app is being served from, and must be given the post-authentication URL to redirect back to.  **GSPRead** is used to read the scoresheet, to create the live score web page (to be done), and to put the data into the cloud, for onward transmission to the app
+Note that the oauth2 authentication won't work on localhost: you need a google project that knows about the domain that the app is being served from, and must be given the post-authentication URL to redirect back to.  **GSPRead** is used to read the scoresheet, to create the live score web page, and to put the data into the cloud, for onward transmission to the app

 App notifications are by **Firebase Cloud Messaging**.